search icon

 The phrase “otherwise made available to the public” covers a lot of territory including things like an oral presentation at a scientific meeting, a demonstration at a trade show, a lecture or speech, a statement made on a radio talk show, a YouTube™ video, or a website or other on-line material.

-Because of those requirements, using a crowdfunding site to raise money before you patent your invention could jeopardize your ability to obtain a patent for it.
+Because of those requirements, using a crowdfunding site to raise money before patenting an invention could jeopardize a person’s ability to obtain a patent.

-Thus, it’s unlikely you could get a patent for a robotic device that in some future year might be able to plan your meals, order needed ingredients and then cook dinner each night.
+Thus, it’s unlikely someone could get a patent for a robotic device that in some future year might be able to plan meals, order needed ingredients, and then cook dinner each night.
+The idea is appealing, but until that robotic device actually exists and works, it can’t be patented.

 Even if an invention meets the “new” test, a patent can be denied if the invention is deemed non-obvious.